saorsh-asjadullah/90-days-python-for-dfir/day_21/README.md

 #### Step 2 — Define patterns

 Compile patterns for IPv4, MD5, SHA1, SHA256, email, and domain.
 For extraction from running text I do not use `^...$` anchors — those validate a string in isolation.
 Instead I extract candidates, then validate.
+Use `\b` word boundaries on hash patterns so the MD5 pattern (32 hex) does not grab the first 32 characters of a SHA256 hash (64 hex).

 #### Step 3 — Extract candidates

-Use `re.findall()` for each pattern.
-Use `\b` word boundaries on hash patterns so the MD5 pattern (32 hex) does not grab the first 32 characters of a SHA256 hash (64 hex).
+Use `re.findall()` for each pattern against the full text.

 #### Step 4 — Validate and deduplicate